smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 ### Events
 - **CPYTOMSGIN**: Copy Event to SAM-SS message input
   - Passes Event instructions to the LSAM communications program for forwarding to SAM-SS.
-- **Direct Event Commands**: (…for example… JOBRLS, NTYLOG, TOKSET) Refer to the table of Event commands under the topic of Event Management.
-Refer to [Event Management](/events-utilities/events-screens.md#Event-Management)
+- **Direct Event Commands**: (…for example… JOBRLS, NTYLOG, TOKSET) Refer to the tables of Event commands under the topic of Event Management at [Event Management: XML Event Management Commands](/events-utilities/external-events.md/#xml-event-management-commands) or [Event Management: CSV Event Management Commands](/events-utilities/external-events.md/#csv-event-management-commands).
   - Each OpCon/xps Event has been implemented by the IBM i LSAM as an IBM i command using the same name as the Event.
 The command processor program passes the Event instruction to the LSAM communications program for forwarding to SAM-SS.

 ### Debug mode, logging, log viewers